JujuAdams/Vinyl/docs/5.0/Terminology.md

 Labels can also be set up in the [configuration file](Configuration) such that any assigned assets will use a particular effect chain.

 !> A sound can only be played on one effect chain at a time.
 As a result, the label `effect chain` property can potentially conflict with effect chain definitions in other labels if an asset is assigned to multiple labels.
 This is not considered a critical error by Vinyl but can lead to unexpected behaviour.

+&nbsp;

+## Knobs

+Controlling properties within Vinyl during gameplay could potentially be a complicated and laborious task.
+To assist with dynamically changing properties in a more convenient and more robust way, Vinyl offers a way to connect what's happening in your game with properties that would otherwise be static.
+This is done with "knobs" - dynamic controls that update Vinyl when their input value changes.

+You can connect a knob to the gain or pitch of a label, asset, or pattern.
+Knobs can also control the effect parameters, though a knob **cannot** control any effect parameters that require string or boolean arguments, such as tremolo shape or bypass state.

+Knobs take a normalised input value from `0` to `1` and then emit an output value in a certain range.
+Typically, this range is also `0` to `1` but this [can be customised per knob](Configuration).
+Knobs can be set as many properties as you want, but a property may only be hooked up to one knob at a time.
+A knob will only change the value of a property when the input value of the knob changes.

+Knobs further have a default value.
+This is the initial value for the knob.
+The default value is an **output** value rather than a normalised input value.
+This means the default value is limited within the range of output values from the knob.

+You can get and set the input value for knobs using [`VinylKnobGet()` and `VinylKnobSet()`](Knobs).
+You can also check if a knob exists or reset a knob using other [knob functions](Knobs).
+Generally speaking, knob functions will not throw an exception if the knob they're targetting doesn't exist to reduce the likelihood of annoying crashes if you spell a knob name wrong.